-In 1987, voters approved Proposition F, which authorizes the City to lease finance (without limitation as to maximum aggregate par amount) the construction of new parking facilities, including garages and surface lots, in eight of the City's neighborhoods.
+In 1987, voters approved Proposition B, which authorizes the City to lease finance (without limitation as to maximum aggregate par amount) the construction of new parking facilities, including garages and surface lots, in eight of the City's neighborhoods.
 In July 2000, the City issued \$8.19 million in lease revenue bonds to finance the construction of the North Beach Parking Garage, which was opened in February 2002.
-There is no current plan to issue any more series of bonds under Proposition F.
+There is no current plan to issue any more series of bonds under Proposition B.

 In 1990, voters approved Proposition C, which amended the Charter to authorize the City to lease-purchase equipment through a nonprofit corporation without additional voter approval but with certain restrictions.
 The City and County of San Francisco Finance Corporation (the "Corporation") was incorporated for that purpose.
 Proposition C provides that the outstanding aggregate principal amount of obligations with respect to lease financings may not exceed \$20.00 million, such amount increasing by five percent each fiscal year.
-As of April 1, 2008, the total authorized amount for such financings was \$45.84 million.
-The total principal amount outstanding as of April 1, 2008 was \$20.37 million.
-It is anticipated that the Corporation will issue \$11.96 million of 2008A Equipment Lease Revenue Bonds in April 2008.
+As of June 30, 2008, the total authorized amount for such financings was \$45.84 million.
+The total principal amount outstanding as of June 30, 2008 was \$32.25 million.

 In 1994, voters approved Proposition B, which authorized the issuance of up to \$60.00 million in lease revenue bonds for the acquisition and construction of a combined dispatch center for the City's emergency 911 communication system and for the emergency information and communications equipment for the center.
 In 1997 and 1998, the Corporation issued \$22.64 million and \$23.30 million of Proposition B lease revenue bonds, respectively leaving \$14.00 million in remaining authorization.
+There is no current plan to issue additional series of bonds under Proposition F.